diku-dk/futhark-sc20/benchmarks/README.md

 * [cuda-samples](cuda-samples/) contains a Futhark implementation of the CUDA SDK samples of histograms, corresponding to section IV.D.3 and part of Table III.

+## Running

+Running `make` in this directory will produce human-readable runtime numbers **for the Futhark implementations only**.
+To compare with reference implementations (when applicable), run `make` in each directory separately.